cisagov/get.gov/pages/help/help_account-management.md

 1. Create a new Login.gov account.
 2. Ask another manager on your domain to remove and re-add you in the .gov registrar.

-If you don’t have another domain manager, email <help@get.gov> to let us know you deleted your Login.gov account.
+If you don’t have another domain manager, [contact us](../../contact/) to let us know you deleted your Login.gov account.

 ## Change your password